ralhaddad/github1/README.md

 # github1
-I am a computer science student at ucsd.
+I am a computer science student at ucsd (senior).